 Workloads such as databases often generate random write operations characterized by ongoing updates of small data blocks.
 These are the most expensive operations within an SMR storage system due to their significant write amplification, which negatively impacts performance.
 Moreover, increasing file and data fragmentation can slow an SMR hard disk drive much more than it can a conventional hard-disk drive.
 For these reasons, SMR hard disk drives are primarily intended for cold-storage applications, that is, for scenarios in which data are rarely altered.
-In the prior art SMR hard disk drives are deemed unsuitable as equal, universal substitutes for
+In the prior art SMR hard disk drives are deemed unsuitable as equal, universal substitutes for conventional hard disk drives.

-- 30 Known solutions for reducing write-amplification have their disadvantages.
+Known solutions for reducing write-amplification have their disadvantages.
 One option is to buffer the data of incoming write commands and write the data in larger, contiguous blocks at a later stage.
 This only works as long as the average data throughput of the collected random write operations is sufficiently low.
-If the required data throughput is permanently too high for the low write performance of an SMR hard disk drive, even a large buffer will run over, leading to a - 35 drastic drop in performance.
+If the required data throughput is permanently too high for the low write performance of an SMR hard disk drive, even a large buffer will run over, leading to a drastic drop in performance.
 Furthermore, depending on the design, an additional and/or larger buffer, e.g., flash memory, can increase the production costs of an SMR hard disk drive.

 Other known approaches for reducing write amplification include garbage collection, as is also used in solid state disks (SSDs).
 In contrast to conventional hard disk drives, the association between logical block addresses (LBAs) and physical block addresses (PBAs) is entirely mutable.
 A translation layer provides a link between LBAs and PBAs.
-The garbage collection 5 may perform an internal "scrubbing" or other housekeeping tasks from time to time, and this typically requires data be moved internally using read and write operations.
+The garbage collection may perform an internal "scrubbing" or other housekeeping tasks from time to time, and this typically requires data be moved internally using read and write operations.
 The effective performance, or retrievable transfer rate, of the SMR hard disk drive can, therefore, vary.

-Patent US7443625 B2, entitled "Magnetic disk drive," describes a process that uses a 10 "shift address table."
+Patent U.S. Pat.
+No. 7,443,625 B2, entitled "Magnetic disk drive," describes a process that uses a "shift address table."
 This method requires an internal "scrubbing" at regular intervals, i.e., phases during which the table is "cleaned up."

-Patent application US2007/0174582 A1, entitled "Mutable association of a set of logical block addresses to a band of physical storage blocks," describes how to reduce write 15 amplification by means of mutable mapping between "logical blocks (LBAs)" and "physical blocks (e.g., sectors) in the physical space" (paragraph [0065]).
+Patent application US2007/0174582 A1, entitled "Mutable association of a set of logical block addresses to a band of physical storage blocks," describes how to reduce write amplification by means of mutable mapping between "logical blocks (LBAs)" and "physical blocks (e.g., sectors) in the physical space" (paragraph [0065]).
 The approach is based on the assumption that a mutable association is essential to reducing write amplification.
 E.g., "the management scheme is preferably configured to identify suitable locations where writes can take place quickly" (paragraph [0101]).
-During regular operation stored data are moved to a different 20 physical location, "thereby changing the LBA-physical sector association" (paragraph [0009]).
-Patent application US2007/0174582 A1 does not disclose an immutable, i.e., unchanging association between LBAs and physical sectors and, hence, does not anticipate the invention presented hereinafter.
-In concrete terms, US2007/0174582 A1 does not teach how to reduce the the internal garbage collection.
+During regular operation stored data are moved to a different physical location, "thereby changing the LBA-physical sector associa-5 tion" (paragraph [0009]).
+Patent application US2007/ 0174582 A1 does not disclose an immutable, i.e., unchanging association between LBAs and physical sectors and, hence, does not anticipate the invention presented hereinafter.
+In concrete terms, US2007/0174582 A1 does not teach how to 10 reduce the write amplification of an SMR hard disk drive operating with immutable LBA-to-PBA mapping.

 The method disclosed in US2007/0174582 A1 requires a map "to track the allocation or association status of each sector" (paragraph [0010]).
 That is, in contrast to an immutable association between LBAs and physical sectors, "a table is maintained and updated to show which physical sectors are now allocated to store such LBAs" (paragraph [0057]).
-The required 30 map or table reduces the effective usable capacity of the hard disk drive.
+The required map or table reduces the effective usable capacity of the hard disk drive.